ravnhq/DB-Nerdery-Challenges/README.md

 ```

-select supervisor_id, count(supervisor_id) as count
+SELECT supervisor_id, COUNT(supervisor_id) AS count
-from employees
+FROM employees
-group by supervisor_id
+GROUP BY supervisor_id
-order by count desc
+ORDER BY count DESC
-limit 3;
+LIMIT 3;

 ```